pkitlas/apero-update/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am a Postdoctoral Fellow at Emory University, researching the intellectual roots of international thought from an eighteenth-century, Islamic perspective. :ma: :tr: :es: :fr: :it:
+I am a Postdoctoral Fellow at Emory University, researching the intellectual roots of international thought from an eighteenth-century, Islamic perspective. :mo: :tr: :es: :fr: :it: